What I Want to See in a Church

 The last thing I really want to do in church is discuss politics, that said – what I do want to see in church is current events.
 I understand when planning a sermon series and when speaking to thousands at various campuses it’s easier to template a service.
 But it gets old, stale and does not feel fresh – it feels, well templated.

 Why aren’t we praying for the school shooting?
-Is it because of the gun activist who will feel like the church is stepping on their toes?
+Is it because of the church trying not to upset the gun activists or it didn’t make the cut because the sermon is pre-scripted?
 I sure hope not!
 When thousands are killed, or a tornado hits – what can we as a church do?
+We should be praying and finding how to help.

 Use Social Media For Good